hiqsol-attic/hiam/docs/Usage.md

 ## Return URL

-Return URL is used to return user back to application (main site) after performorming needed actions at authorization server.
+Return URL is used to return user back to application (main site) after performing needed actions at authorization server.
 Eg. after logging in or changing password.

 Return URL is passed with `back` GET parameter.